jessepav/libgdx-wiki-old/Dependency-management-with-Gradle.md

 And we are done, our android project now has the freetype dependency.
 After this you will need to refresh your dependencies.
 Easy eh.

-#### Libgdx Extensions
+#### libGDX Extensions
-Mavenized libgdx extensions ready to import from the `build.gradle` script include:
+Mavenized libGDX extensions ready to import from the `build.gradle` script include:
 * [Box2D](#box2d-gradle)
 * [Bullet](#bullet-gradle)
 * [FreeTypeFont](#freetypefont-gradle)